-Through the UEP Public Art Plan, The City of Calgary has undertaken a visionary approach to integrating public art and utility infrastructure with the vision to promote understanding and awareness of our surrounding watersheds, while contributing to the ever-growing collection of outstanding public art in our city.
+Through the Utilities and Environmental Protection (UEP) Public Art Plan, The City of Calgary has undertaken a visionary approach to integrating public art and utility infrastructure with the vision to promote understanding and awareness of our surrounding watersheds, while contributing to the ever-growing collection of outstanding public art in our city.

 About the plan